opengl-8080/annotation-processing-eclipse-gradle-plugin/README.md

 `processorJarPattern` option is regular expression to find a jar file including annotation processor class.

-This plugin find a jar file in `compile` configurations.
+This plugin finds a jar file in `compile` configurations.

-You can set closure that returns a `File` object into `processorJarPattern` option.
+You can set closure that returns a `File` object.

 ```groovy
 ape {